balnarendrasapa/docusaurus_site/README.md

 ## Configuring the GitHub repository

-It uses the _new_ GitHub Pages experience with GitHub Actions to deploy the website.
+It uses the _new_ GitHub Pages experience with GitHub Actions to deploy the website

 Enable this experience in _GitHub.com -> Repository -> Settings -> Pages -> Build and deployment -> Source_ by selecting _GitHub Actions_ instead of the legacy _Deploy from a branch_ option.